 Comfort foods such as pasta, pies and pancakes are usually delicious but are also usually foods that are high in fat, sugar and refined carbohydrates - therefore they are generally linked to weight gain in winter.

 Loneliness is unfortunately incredibly common in our community, with one in four Australians feeling lonely regularly.
-Like Family is on a activity to end social isolation and loneliness, via the power of human connections and inclusive communities.
-If you or someone you know live in New South Wales and are feeling lonely or would like companionship, Like Family can help.
-An NDIS-approved provider, Like Family has a $40 per hour flat rate (including weekends and public holidays) and plenty of fully vetted Social Carers with a range of skills located throughout Sydney, Newcastle and wider NSW.
-Sign up now to choose a local Social Carer whose interests match your own, and see for yourself why we have over 50 five-star reviews on Google.
+Like Family is on a mission to end social isolation and loneliness, via the power of human connections and inclusive communities.
+If you or someone you know are feeling lonely or would like companionship, Like Family can help.
+Sign up now to find a local Carer whose interests match your own.